 EPSCoR – Experimental Program to Stimulate Competitive Research

-F&A – Facilities and Administrative (Formerly referred to as IDC)
+F&A – Facilities and Administrative (also known as indirect cost or IDC)

 FAR – Federal Acquisition Regulations

 HIPAA – Health Insurance Portability and Accountability Act